5 axis CNC machining

 Mill-Turning CNC Centres

 5 axis CNC Mill-turning centres combine a lathe machine and a milling machine.
-Capable of both CNC milling and CNC turning operations, this hybrid machine produces more complex geometries than the individual machines can.
+Capable of both CNC milled parts and CNC turning operations, this hybrid machine produces more complex geometries than the individual machines can.

 5 axis CNC Mill-turning centre